yonajin/Kizuna/README.md

 This project is still being built and refined.

 ## About
-Midnight Plays is a private space for logging songs, moods, and moments.
+Kizuna is a private space for logging songs, moods, and moments.
 Inspired by Spotify, shaped like a journal.

 ## Status